zoelie/STS-semantic-similarity/README.md

 1. TF-IDF score: Each word in the sentence gets a score weighted by its frequency and importance to the sentence.
 Each sentence will be represented by a vector of TF-IDF scores.
 2. Bag of Words: Each sentence is represented by list of 1's and 0's where as 1 indicates the sentence contains a specific word.
 We can experiment with both words and
-N-germs (N-length substrings in the sentence).
+N-grams (N-length substrings in the sentence).
 3. Word embeddings: Use a neural network to weight each word based on their similarities and context within the sentence.
 Each sentence is represented by a compressed
 N-length vector of weights.
 4. Sentence embeddings: A similar method to word embeddings but weights are learned based on sentence similarity, not word.